 The rest of the time you have in Porto is your free time for sightseeing, shopping, visiting port caves, taking a boat along the Douro river.
 An amazing wine museum has recently opened and there are some wonderful restaurants, wine shops and wine bars to visit.
 You can take a cable car for fantastic views of the Douro river and the famous Dom Luís 1 bridge, take a vintage tram city tour, visit various museums, have dinner with a Fado show, the Porto bridge climb.
 There is so much to see and do, or you can simply enjoy your time leisurely by the river enjoying a coffee and a Portuguese custard tart.
 If you would like help in planning your free time or booking experiences we can give you recommendations and help you to plan your personal itinerary.

-Total cost of the Porto add-on £340 per person based on two people sharing.
+Total cost of the Porto add-on from £340 per person based on two people sharing.
 Single room supplement available.
-A 30% non refundable deposit is payable on booking, with the remaining balance to be paid by July 2022.
+A 30% non refundable deposit is payable on booking, with the remaining balance to be paid by 15th July 2022.

 -Transport from the airport to your hotel

 -Hotel accommodation 3 nights Superior room on a bed and breakfast basis.

 -Visit and tasting at Graham’s Port Lodge with transport